HR General Administrative and University Policies

 When a registration or similar fee requires payment in advance of the travel date, the date required should be indicated on the Pre-travel Authorization Form with appropriate documentation attached.
 The University will then remit payment directly to the applicable organization.

-If the estimated cost of an approved trip exceeds $200, the Business Office will provide the employee an advance of up to 50 percent of the estimated cost.
+If the estimated cost of an approved trip exceeds $200, the Business Office will provide the employee with an advance of up to 50 percent of the estimated cost.
 The requested advance must be submitted on an approved Travel Authorization Form received by the Business Office no later than 10 days prior to the date the check is needed.
 Travel advances will not be released more than five days before the travel is to begin.

 Requests for future travel advances will not be honored if the previous advances have not been reconciled and unspent funds have not been returned to the Business Office.

-Expenses generated for the purpose of entertaining (lunch, dinner etc.) vendors, visiting lecturers and other non-employee constituents of the University for the purpose of conducting business is permitted and will be reimbursed for all reasonable expenses.
+Expenses generated for the purpose of entertaining (lunch, dinner, etc.) vendors, visiting lecturers, and other non-employee constituents of the University for the purpose of conducting business is permitted and will be reimbursed for all reasonable expenses.
 Entertainment expenses should be submitted within 45 days of occurrence and should be submitted along with receipts on the appropriate forms.

 Employees will use the University mileage rate as published by the Fiscal Affairs Office, plus actual expenses for tolls and parking fees (with receipts).
 Mileage is calculated as originating from Lincoln University’s main campus or Graduate Center, depending on the primary location of employment.
 If the destination is not listed on the back of the Travel Expense Statement, please provide a copy of the destination on Mapquest.